-Therapy is a great option for anyone who’s having a difficult time with some aspect of their lives.
+Therapy is a great option for anyone who’s having a difficult time with some aspect of their life.
 Whatever you may be dealing with, there is a therapist out there who has gone through years of training to figure out the best way to help.
-Therapists can offer tips for coping and a plan to help people get to the place they want to be mentally.
+Therapists can offer tips for coping and a plan to help people get to the place they want to be mental.
 Here are some things to consider if you are looking into giving therapy a shot.

 Work out your schedule prior

 Make some time for therapy and for yourself.
 It is crucial that you learn to treat your mental health like any other health issue.
-Practicing good mental health should be like eating well and exercising well.
+Practising good mental health should be like eating well and exercising well.
 Mental health is for everyone, even if you don’t currently have a pressing issue.
 Your mind and body should both be healthy, which is why making time for therapy is like scheduling a physical at the doctor!
 Make sure to think of your mental health in this way and encourage others to do so as well.
 Speaking to your family and friends about this topic is worthwhile, so long as you feel comfortable with it.
 Tell them you have decided to make time for your mental health in the near future.

 Figure out a time that works for you and contact a therapist at a place like Therapy Group of NYC to see what spots they have available.
-Group therapy practices can more easily work with your schedule and they can often give you multiple appointment and treatment options.
+Group therapy practices can more easily work with your schedule and they can often give you multiple appointments and treatment options.

 Work on yourself outside of therapy

 Therapy takes more than simply showing up to your appointments.
-When thinking of therapy, make time for practicing the exercises you learn in your everyday life.
+When thinking of therapy, make time for practising the exercises you learn in your everyday life.
 Make time to journal and reflect on your experience.
 You can’t expect your therapist to do everything for you — they are here to help you hold yourself accountable.
 It will be amazing to realize you have made a habit of new healthy mental health practices you learned in therapy.

 Even if it means using your daily commute to work as your reflection time, do it!
 Taking the time you have and using it positively will elevate your therapy experience.